 Secrets

-Secrets are encrypted credentials (API keys, tokens, and passwords) that you can inject into sandboxes as environment variables without exposing them in API responses.
+Secrets are encrypted user-owned credentials that Dreadnode can inject into runtimes and evaluation sandboxes as environment variables without ever returning the plaintext value in normal API reads.

 What secrets are